 As parents, if we constantly tell our children “because I said so” they will be thrust into a world they are afraid to perform in.

 In speaking on this, I am not saying- do not discipline your children.
-We are a household that believes in spanking.
 We do time outs.
 We also do conversations and hugs.
 We practice love taps, reasoning, and most of all, compassion.
 What I am saying, is that it is time to break the cycle.
 As adults, majority of the time the real issue is with us.
 We are frustrated with the other parent, we are frustrated with work and since we cannot properly express that anger to whomever it deserves to be directed to, it comes out on the most innocent person in our life- our child.

 So next time you become upset with something your little one has done, take 5 minutes and reflect.
 Is my response necessary?
 Is it true?
 Is it kind?
 Try to remember that just like us, our children are imperfect.
 Because even in discipline, you can still do it with compassion.